I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pepfx/ns-pepfx-_pep_acpi_register_device.md

 `KernelHandle`

 [in] A POHANDLE value that represents the registration of the device with the Windows <a href="https://msdn.microsoft.com/B08F8ABF-FD43-434C-A345-337FBB799D9B">power management framework</a> (PoFx).
 The PEP can use this handle to identify the device in subsequent communications with PoFx.

+`DeviceHandle`

+[out] A PEPHANDLE value that identifies the registration of this device for ACPI services.
+This handle is created by the PEP.
+In subsequent ACPI service notifications, PoFx will use this handle to identify the device.

 `OutputFlags`